dmitriy-kiriyenko/abacus_count/README.markdown

 In `abacus` calculations never return a hash, always a total result.
 Sometimes, this is just what you want, however.

 ## Support and contribution ##
 Tested with ruby 1.8.7 and ruby 1.9.2.
-Tested with ActiveRecord 3.0.stable only!
-Gonna test with ActiveRecord 3.1.stable and edge soon.
+Tested with ActiveRecord 3.0.9 and 3.1.0.rc5.
+Great thanks to a wonderful Thoughtbot's [Appraisal](https://github.com/thoughtbot/appraisal) gem.
 Tested with sqlite3 and mysql.
-Currently test suite runs only under sqlite3, gonna implement automated acceptance testing with mysql and maybe postres.
+Currently test suite runs only under sqlite3, gonna implement automated acceptance testing with mysql and maybe postgres.

 ## Contribution ##